burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. Correspondence due to ellipsis `...` in the function definition.

-6. Overload the function with references in form `A&&` has priority under constant reference `const A&`.
+6. Because C++11 introduced new fundamental type of reference `A&&` the rules for function overloading has been upgraded a bit.
+Overload the function with references in form `A&&` has priority under constant reference `const A&`.

 If a match can be achieved in **two ways** at the same criteria level, the overloading is considered ambiguous and is considered a compile-time error.

-In the context of overloading class member functions there is one problem when we want to take into overload resolution not only for members for the current class but also for member functions of a base class.
+In the context of overloading class member functions there is one problem when we want to take into overload resolution not only for members for the current class, but also for member functions of a base class.
 The C++ treats differently the class scope of the base and derived class in context if function names are identical.

 A very popular fix of the standard (and absolutely correct) behavior of the C++ compiler, not trying to find an overloaded function in B is the following: